offendingcommit/valdris/Factions & Organizations/Silence-Keepers.md

 ## The Future of Silence

-As the Recent Awakening continues, the Silence-Keepers face their greatest challenge.
+As [The Recent Awakening](The%20Recent%20Awakening.md) continues, the Silence-Keepers face their greatest challenge.
 Their warnings proven true, they must decide whether to:

 - Continue their mission of prevention, despite repeated failures
-- Prepare humanity for an inevitable Architect return
+- Prepare humanity for an inevitable [Architect](Architect.md) return
 - Activate desperate measures that might save or doom the world
 - Accept that their 847-year vigil may have been in vain